polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 ## AMP on PolarFire SoC <a name="amp-overview"></a>

-The PolarFire SoC contains a CPU Core Complex with with a single E51 core and four U54 application cores, where each of the cores has one harthware thread or hart.
+PolarFire SoC contains a CPU Core Complex with a single E51 core and four U54 application cores, where each of the cores has one hardware thread or hart.

 PolarFire SoC can be configured to run up to two independent software contexts.
 Each software context can have its own operating system, memory regions and hardware resources assigned.